-Renouncing all actions in Me.
-The Sanskrit terms mean relinquishing, entrusting, and renouncing.
+Renouncing all actions in me.
+The Sanskrit term sannyasya means relinquishing, entrusting, and renouncing.
 All apply here.
-First, we give up or give over to God all that we do, saying: “This is all done by Your power, by Your instruments, by me who also am Yours.
-So may this all be Your doing.”
+First, we give up or give over to God all that we do, saying: “This is all done by your power, by your instruments, by me who also am yours.
+So may this all be your doing.”
 This is a very important attitude.
 We entrust our actions to God when we offer them and rely on God to make everything come out all right.
 When I was little we used to sing in church: “When you have done your best, let Jesus do the rest, and keep your eyes upon the goal.”
 I did not understand what I was singing, but many years later after reading the Gita I did.
 Reliance on God is often the secret of detached action.
 Renouncing all action has pretty much been covered, but it is very much an attitude of indifference–not being numb in the mind or alienated from our surroundings, but being so intent on God that our actions are no longer ours but God’s.
-And if God is not interested–neither are we.
+And if God is not interested, neither are we.
 So no problem.
 This gives profound peace of mind.

 Everything we do must be seen as serving a single purpose: the revelation of the Divine Self within our own Self.
 Obviously Infinity needs nothing, and the idea of giving It anything is absurd.
 But since the intention of the Absolute in manifesting the relative is our ascension to complete freedom in spirit, whatever we do to further that can be considered dedicated to God.
 Here, too, Krishna is speaking of Ishwarapranidhana, the offering of the life to God.

-Conscious of the Self.
+Intent on the Supreme Spirit.
 Adhyatma chetasa means consciousness absorbed in the Self within (adhyatman), both the individual Self and the Cosmic Self.
 No need to look for fire in water or dampness in fire.
 The Self and the world mutually exclude one another.
 So we need not flee the world or even reject it; we need only turn within and enter the realm of the spirit.
 Then like the chick’s shell the world will fall away, no longer able to confine or hold on to us.
-“This I say then, Walk in the Spirit, and ye shall not fulfill the lust of the flesh” (Galatians 5:16.
+“This I say then, Walk in the Spirit, and ye shall not fulfill the lust of the flesh” (Galatians 5:16).

-Having become free from desire and selfishness.
-There is no use in facing West to see the rising sun.
+Free from desire and selfishness.
+There is no use in facing west to see the rising sun.
 In the same way there is no point in looking to material existence for fulfillment of that deep longing which impels us into so many frantic and fruitless searches from life to life.
 We do not expect a stone to fly or sing to us.
 In the same way we must not expect from the world the very thing it prevents us from attaining.

 The ego only exists in the world–or rather in the mind that is absorbed in the world and identifies with the world, thinking the Self is a part of it, capable of affecting it and of being affected by it.
 That is a sure gateway to frustration and false assurances.
 The only way to be free from the sense of ego is to become identified with the Self.

-With your fever departed.
+Free from fever.
 Ignorance is the root of all our problems and their attendant sufferings.
-Unfortunately, it is not a passive condition like blindness or deafness, but actively produces the “fever” of a myriad delusions and desires which impel us into a myriad of thoughts and acts that proliferate into more delusions and pains.
-It is horrible to contemplate, engendering in us a sense of utter helplessness–and hopelessness.
-That mistaken view is the ultimate delusion which, if we accept it, will ensure our perpetual confusion and misery.
+Unfortunately, it is not a passive condition like blindness or deafness, but actively produces the fever of a myriad delusions and desires which impel us into a myriad of thoughts and acts that proliferate into more delusions and pains.
+It is horrible to contemplate, engendering in us a sense of utter helplessness and hopelessness.
+But that mistaken view is the ultimate delusion which, if we accept it, will ensure our perpetual confusion and misery.

 Fight!
 When ignorance and delusion are vanquished, dependence on the world ended, consciousness of the Self established, the sense of ego dissolved, and all our life seen as an offering unto God, we have not attained the goal–we have only then become capable of fighting and conquering the cosmic evil that has dominated and enslaved us from the moment we became an atom of hydrogen.